Hannes Vandecasteele

 Department of Applied Mathematics, Johns Hopkins University

-Jan 2024 – Present · Baltimore, Maryland
+January 2024 - October 2025 · Baltimore, Maryland

 • Machine learning models to accelerate numerical simulations in computational chemistry